jrg94/lisp-interpreter/README.md

 $ ./run.sh < lisp.txt
 ```

-Be careful not to include your test file in the directory because it
+Be careful not to include your test file in the directory because will
 be deleted after testing.
 The `run.sh` file leverages git to clean
 the repo of all files not currently tracked.
 As a result, new files
 will be deleted.